Freiling87/CCU/CCU/Scratchpad.md

 Now, does this create a new and reusable mutator? e.g. "Force Trait Config: [TraitConfigName]".
 Or should the user be forced to re-choose the trait config each time, so as not to clutter the trait menu?
 ##		H	CCU v2.0.0 Slate
 Pending release of SOR2
+###			P	Upgrade to highest C# version
+No better time to do this
+###			C	Character Creator UI Improvements
+####			C	Randomize Appearance for Appearance system
+See CharacterCreation.RandomizeAppearance
+Not 100% about when to trigger it generally, on Load/Save/Menu Load?
 ###			C	Loadout System Live Display
 Show tables of item odds, separated by slot
 ###			C	Logging Tools